-Banks aren’t the only option for cross-border payments, and SWIFT isn’t the only fish in the sea — at least, not any more.
+Banks aren’t the only option for cross-border payments — at least, not any more.
 Instead, there are numerous fintech and alternative providers on the international payments scene.
 But which are the best online payment service providers — and are some solutions speedier than others?

 What are online payment service providers?